[A Story of a Very Troubled Woman] By Shlomoh

 To Eddie: You are a son of a bitch scumbag.

-To Sofie: You are a white trash whore and no woman here wants you sitting near her.
+To Sonya: You are a white trash whore and no woman here wants you sitting near her.
 In fact, no one wants you here!
 Stone the aduteress!

-Sofie is completely humiliated and to add insult to injury, Hog tells Eddie and Sofie to leave and not come back "till things quiet down" which means never.
+Sonya is completely humiliated and to add insult to injury, Hog tells Eddie and Sonya to leave and not come back "till things quiet down" which means never.

-Completely emotionally battered, they leave and Sofie is royally pissed off at everyone there including Crazy Eddie who is not crazy enough to say anything.
+Completely emotionally battered, they leave and Sonya is royally pissed off at everyone there including Crazy Eddie who is not crazy enough to say anything.

 Things then progress from bad to worse.